unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ### Select a subset and split into data (X) and labels (y)
 The full dataset comprises 10 years (3654 days) from which we here will only select the first 3 years.
 We will then define what exactly we want to predict from this data.
-A very common task with weather data is to make a predicion about the weather somewhere in the future, say the next day.
+A very common task with weather data is to make a prediction about the weather somewhere in the future, say the next day.
 The present dataset is sorted by "DATE", so for each row `i` in the table we can pick a corresponding feature and location from row `i+1` that we later want to predict with our model.
 Here we will pick a rather difficult-to-predict feature, sunshine hours, which we want to predict for the location: BASEL.

 ~~~